 Mums are spectacular fall plants that can be brought indoors and used for decorating.
 Caring for mums indoors is easy and with only a few tips you can keep a mum plant healthy for three to four weeks.
 They are a big bang for your buck as they are less expensive than most bouquets of flowers.
-Let’s talk about keeping !
+Let’s talk about keeping them looking their best!

 Now, let’s bring those pretty potted flowers indoors!

-It’s best to think of mums as a long-lasting cut flower.
+It’s best to think of mums as long-lasting cut flowers.
 They are a fabulous, bushy, lush plant with tons of pretty colorful blooms and can easily stand alone as decor.

 Caring for these blooms indoors is easier than you might think!

 KEEP MUMS HYDRATED

 If they are in a container make sure there is no standing water in the container.

 HIDE THE PLASTIC CONTAINER

 Mums usually come in black plastic containers.
 You can keep mums right in those containers if they are not too pot bound but please put them into another pretty container!

 Hunt for containers in your home that you can slip the whole pot of pretty annuals in.
 I have a large urn and a couple champagne buckets that I use every year.
 And I also have a few white containers, one is made to hold ice and bottled drinks.
 It’s my favorite!

 And a little extra tip… these fall flowers look amazing when grouped with other fall elements like baby boo pumpkins, leaves, pinecones or planted alongside ornamental cabbage!
 I often plant indoor mums and add lots of fall elements to them.

 LET THE SUN SHINE

 If you buy mums in the bud stage you will need to expose them to sunlight for them to bloom.
 I actually like getting mums in the early stages of flowering because the blooms will last longer.

 If you have cool nights where you live let your plants have a night outside every now and then.
 They get fatigued in warm temperatures.

 As blooms become spent remember to deadhead your mums.
 This keeps them not only looking pretty but also encourages new buds to bloom.